 The tradition of decorating Christmas trees has deep roots that extend back centuries, encompassing a variety of cultures and customs.
 As we approach the festive season, it’s the perfect time to delve into the history of Christmas trees and explore the diverse ways in which they are used around the world.
 Additionally, we’ll highlight the unique British tradition of the Leylandii Cypress, a personal favourite among many tree enthusiasts.
-And also, ready to discuss about some controversial theories about the Christmas tree and its early inspiration.
+And also, ready to discuss some controversial theories about the Christmas tree and its early inspiration.

 A Glimpse into History

 The practice of decorating evergreen trees during winter festivities can be traced back to ancient times.
 Pagan cultures, such as the Norse and Druids, celebrated the winter solstice by adorning evergreen trees with lights and ornaments as a symbol of life and hope during the darkest days of the year.
 This tradition gradually evolved and became intertwined with the Christian celebration of Christmas.
-So, there was an ancient pagan tradition to bring up a evergreen tree and keep indoor during dark cold long winters.
+So, there was an ancient pagan tradition to bring up an evergreen tree and keep it indoors during dark cold long winters.
 When most of plants temporarily die due to snow and dark, evergreen trees stand below the snow cover.
 So, evergreen trees were considered as a symbol of immorality and strength.
 As most of pagan cultures worshipped nature, they kept evergreen decorated tree at home as a blessing.
-This belief dated back to ancient Egypt about 4,000 BC.
+This belief dates back to ancient Egypt about 4,000 BC.

 Official Records of Christmas Tree